kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

   kind: Example
 ```

-Every new volume populator will create a CR for each `Kind` of object it supports for
-the `PVC` `DataSource` field.
-This is a signal to the validating webhook that something
-is responsible for handling a particular data source, and creation of PVCs with that
-data source should be allowed.
-Conversely, absence of any CR for a particular data
-source kind signals that either there is no populator for that object type (if it's
+In this model there will be 4 sources of feedback to the end user:
+1. The API server will reject core objects other than PVCs with it current behavior, which
+   is to accept the PVC but to blank out the data source.
+The is backwards compatible, and
+   appropriate becuse we don't expect any existing core object (other than a PVC) to be a
+   valid data source.
+1. For data sources that refer to a unknown group/kind, the data-source-validator will emit
+   an event on the PVC informing the user that the PVC is currently not being acted on, so
+   the user can fix any errors, and so the user doesn't wait forever wondering why the PVC
+   is not binding.
+Alternatively, the event might remind the user that they forgot to
+   install the actual populator, in which case they can do so, and the PVC will eventually
+   bind if all of the installation steps succeed.
+1. For every PVC under the responsibility of a CSI driver, the provisioner sidecar for that
-some other kind of CR) or the populator is not installed on the cluster yet.
+   PVR will emit an event explaining that the sidecar is not taking action on the PVC,
+   assuming the data source is something that a populator is responsible for and not a
+   PVC or VolumeSnapshot, which the sidecar is responsible for.
+1. For data source that refer to a known group/kind the populator controller itself should
+   provide feedback on the PVC, including error messages if the data source is not found,
+   is malformed, is inaccessible, or whatever.
+The populator controller may also provide
+   status updates on the PVC if the population operation is long-running.

-Populators will work by responding to PVC objects with a data source they understand,
+Populators themselves will work by responding to PVC objects with a data source they
-and producing a PV with the expected data, such that ordinary Kubernetes workflows are
+understand, and producing a PV with the expected data, such that ordinary Kubernetes
-not disrupted.
-In particular the PVC should be attachable to the end user's pod the
+workflows are not disrupted.
+In particular the PVC should be attachable to the end user's
-moment it is bound, similar to a PVC created from currently supported data sources.
+pod the moment it is bound, similar to a PVC created from currently supported data sources.

 ### User Stories